hashicorp/vault/website/source/guides/consul-storage-migration.html.md

 - [Replication Setup & Guidance][vault-replication-guide]
 - [Vault Replication API][vault-replication-api]

--> **IMPORTANT**: Please see the **Post Restoration** section for details on what to do after restoring Vault data.

 ## Post Restoration

 This section contains important notes which you should familiarize yourself with prior to performing any migration or backup/restore of Vault data in Consul.

-Please be aware of the following caveats and conditions around restoring Vault data before you proceed with a backup and restoration.
+Please be aware of the following caveats and conditions around restoring Vault data before you proceed with backup and restoration that is not based on DR mode replication.

 ### High Availability Mode Lock